 P.O.V.
 Teme Valley

 For the past few months the P.O.V.
-Teme Valley project has been asking 14-18-year-olds living in rural north Herefordshire and south Shropshire to share their views through creativity.
+Teme Valley project has asked 14-18-year-olds living in rural north Herefordshire and south Shropshire to share their views through creativity.
 The stories told here reflect the experiences of young people who live far from busy cities and regular bus routes, but are shaped by the places they’re growing up and hope more people will listen to what they’ve got to say.

 Watch: Tom Boho’s dance film about recovery